 The light changed.
 Brenda gave a curt nod.
 I gave one back.
 We drove away.
 Oh well, I thought turning Rosalind Russell back up.
 We are who we are.

-There will always be Brendas in this world.
+In short, there will always be Brendas in this world.
 And there will always be nerds — as there will always be yin and yang, hot and cold, war and peace.

 Still, as they say, knowing and accepting ourselves is the true path to happiness.